Tax 101 Tip: Why Your Filing Status Matters

 One mistake people make is their filing status, specifically if you recently married.

-Why is Your Filing Status Important?
+Why Your Filing Status is Important

-Your tax rate and standard deduction is determined by your filing status.
 When you fill out your 1040 (U.S. Individual Tax Return), you must choose one filing status of out of the 5 the IRS recognizes.
 They are:

 - Married Filing Separately

 - Qualifying Widow(er) with Dependent Child

 Your tax rate and standard deduction are determined by your filing status.

 Your status on December 31 has a bearing for your filing status.

 For example, if you are married on December 31, you can file as married for your tax returns.